-I am an Associate Professor of Computer Science and Engineering (CSE) at The Ohio State University (OSU).
+I am a Professor of Computer Science and Engineering (CSE) at The Ohio State University (OSU).
 I am also a faculty member at Translational Data Analytics Institute (TDAI), Center for Automotive Research (CAR), and the recently launched Institute for Cybersecurity and Digital Trust (ICDT).

-I am a recipient of both the NSF CAREER Award and the AFOSR YIP Award.
-In addition to AFOSR and NSF, my research has also been supported in part by DARPA, NSA, ONR, TRC, Raytheon, and VMware.
+I am a recipient of NSF CAREER Award and AFOSR YIP Award.
+In addition to AFOSR and NSF, my research has also been supported in part by other federal angencies such as ARO, DARPA, NHTSA, NSA, and ONR, and industry such as Amazon, Cisco, Raytheon, and VMware.